 Submit the Quality Control Plan.
-The Quality Control Plan is specific to this specification and supplements the overall Quality Control Plan required by the project.
-Do not produce hot-mixwarm-mix asphalt pavement for payment until the quality control plan has been approved.
+The Quality Control Plan is specific to this specification section and supplements the overall Quality Control Plan required by the project.
+Do not produce asphalt pavement for payment until the quality control plan has been approved.
 In the quality control plan, address all elements which affect the quality of the pavement including, but not limited to:

 - a.
-Mix Design and unique JMF identification code - b.
-Aggregate Grading - c.
-Quality of Materials - d.
+Mix Design and unique JMF identification code

+- b.
+Aggregate Grading

+- c.
+Quality of Materials

+- d.
 Stockpile Management and procedures to prevent contamination

 - e.
-Proportioning including percent of warm-mix additive
+Proportioning

 - f.
 Mixing and Transportation

 - g.
 Mixture Volumetrics

 - h.
 Moisture Content of Mixtures

 - i.
 Placing and Finishing

 - j.
 Joints

 - k.
-Compaction, including Asphalt Pavement-Portland Cement Concrete joints
+Compaction, including Fuel Resistant Asphalt Pavement-Portland Cement Concrete joints

 - 1. Surface Smoothness

 - m.
 Truck bed release agent

 - n.
-Correlation of mechanical hammer to hand-held (manual) hammer.
-Determine the number of blows of the mechanical hammer required to provide the same density of the JMF as provided by the hand-held (manual) hammer.
+Correlation of mechanical hammer to hand hammer.
+Determine the number of blows of the mechanical hammer required to provide the same density of the JMF as provided by the hand hammer.
 Use the average of three specimens per trial blow application.